 Most water safety programs focus on pools and aquatic environments.
 Blended Aquatics complements that work by focusing on what happens outside aquatic settings — in the daily routines and home environments where risk already lives.

 Water safety risk lives in daily routines — in the behaviors and environments that precede pool access.
+The neighborhood pond.
 The bathroom sink.
 The drinking fountain.
 The puddle in the parking lot.

 We create education and frameworks for the people who support neurodivergent learners in those moments — in the home, clinic, school, and community.